Oberon • Lightographer

 Aperture blades act as broadcasters: wide aperture → intact cones dominate; stopped-down → edge-born cones dominate, softening and starbursts appear.

-• Diffraction (overview) — patterns, single/double slit, near vs far field.
+• Diffraction — patterns, single/double slit, near vs far field.

 • Airy disk — why small apertures soften images and create starbursts.

-• Textbook anchor: Eugene Hecht, Optics (intro to diffraction & interference).
+• Textbook anchor: Eugene Hecht, Optics — introduction to diffraction and interference.